Rapidity Logarithms in SCET Without Modes: The Massive Sudakov Form Factor

 and finally the overlap subtraction graph gives The $n$-sector and $\nb$-sector graphs are divergent as $k^-\to 0$ and $k^-\to\infty$, respectively.
-When the graphs are added together before doing the final integral, these divergences are cancelled by the overlap graph.
-However, the finite terms determined this way are scheme-dependent: rescaling the integration variable in $\Gamma_\nb$ by
+When the graphs are added together before doing the final integral, these divergences are cancelled by the overlap graph, giving the result in \eqn{eq:naiveadd}.
+However, the individual terms $\Gamma_i$ each arise from loops containing distinct particles in the EFT ($n$- and $\nb$-collinear gluons and their overlap), so we are free to individually rescale the momenta in the individual integrals before combining them.
+For example, rescaling the integration variable in $\Gamma_\nb$ by $k^-\to {\zeta^2\over Q^2} k^-$ will instead give the sum of the three graphs